“The monarch is an iconic American insect that holds an important place in the ecological chain.

 You can help by creating a garden that includes Milkweed, nectar plants and some of the features you will find in our Monarch Butterfly Garden.
 See the lists below.
 Simply planting a patch of native Milkweed will go a long way toward helping restore the Monarch population.
-Check with Greenleaf Nursery in Grants Pass this fall, and Shooting Star Nursery in Central Point.
+Check with Greenleaf Nursery in Grants Pass, in late spring, and Shooting Star Nursery in Central Point.

 Look for these Special Features in the Monarch Butterfly Garden: